Weekend in Belfast Guide

 After a late night, wake up to a traditional Ulster Fry, an essential taste experience during your visit to Belfast.
 George’s of the Market serves up a fry made from fresh ingredients from the award-winning St George’s Market, which is on the ground floor below the restaurant.
 The market is a culinary and cultural adventure, with everything from fresh food to live music.
 For breakfast on the move, opt for a Belfast Bap filled with local bacon while you dander around the market stalls which are packed with handmade crafts, vintage clothes, fresh ingredients and antiques.

 A ten minute walk from St George’s Market, you'll find the iconic Belfast City Hall.
 A prominent, copper topped building, it’s hard to miss!
-Take a free tour to learn about its fascinating history, architecture and surrounding gardens including the Titanic Memorial Garden.
+Take a free daily tour to learn about its fascinating history, architecture and surrounding gardens including the Titanic Memorial Garden.
 On Sundays, tours are available at 12pm, 2pm and 3pm, taking 50 minutes (registration is available 10-15 minutes before the tour starts).